axelarnetwork/axelarate-community/README.md

     See [here](https://axelar-static.s3.us-east-2.amazonaws.com/blockstream.png) for an example of where to find the arguments.

     Explanation of the arguments:
-        - txID: ID of the trasaction;
+    - `txID` : ID of the trasaction;
-        - blockhash: the hash of the block containing this transaction;
+    - `blockhash` : the hash of the block containing this transaction;
-        - voutIdx: the index of the vout (output portions of the transaction).
+    - `voutIdx` : the index of the vout (output portions of the transaction).

     Copy the first line of the output, with the string escape characters.